bekk/ndc-graphql-workshop/README.md

 Although the claim may be poor, Joffrey Baratheon manages to be crowned King of the Seven Kingdoms.
 We have to make sure our API keeps track.

-**c) Give King Joffrey the titles: the First of His Name, King of the Andals and the First Men, Lord of the Seven Kingdoms, and Protector of the Realm**
+**d) Give King Joffrey the titles: the First of His Name, King of the Andals and the First Men, Lord of the Seven Kingdoms, and Protector of the Realm**

+**e) [Frontend] Make it possible to add titles to a character by implementing a mutation in the `AddTitle`-component in `Character.js`**

 ## Bonus task